lexivanx/openshift-flutter-app/README.md

 ## Getting Started

-Explain how to set up and run the project.
-Provide step-by-step instructions for each component.

 ### Flutter App

 Clone the repository and get Flutter dependencies `flutter pub get`.
 You can test the app with `flutter run`.